 To understand how the pill works, it is first important to understand how the body makes itself ready for pregnancy each month.
 Ovulation is the process by which the ovary releases an egg, ready for fertilisation.
 This egg then travels to the uterus.
 If it is fertilised by sperm on the way, it attaches to the wall of the uterus and develops into an embryo.
 If it is not, then it simply breaks up in the uterus and is discharged with the uterine wall via menstrual bleeding.

-Finding the right pill for you doesn’t have to be difficult.
-Our UK-based pharmacy stocks a variety of treatments which are branded and used by a wide range of users.
-Simply fill in our medical assessment, and your answers will be checked by a GMC-registered doctor.
+BiNovum is no longer available to buy as it has stopped being produced.
+However, we do stock a range of other pills at our UK-based pharmacy.
+One you have spoken to your doctor and determined which pill is most suitable for you, simply fill in our medical assessment, and your answers will be checked by a GMC-registered doctor.
 Confirmed orders are dispensed by our reliable pharmacy and shipped by next-day courier, so that you can start taking it the following working day.Buy now

 How to use BiNovum

 Please note that BiNovum has been discontinued.
 The following instructions are only for those who may have existing pill packets.

 It is vital to follow the directions your prescriber has issued, so that you can maximise the effectiveness of the medicine and limit the risk of side effects.
 You should also refer to the patient information leaflet supplied and follow the instructions carefully.